cwaage/cs50_labs/README.md

 #### HTML: The Structure of of your web page.

-You will learn how to use HTML Tags to structure you page format basic text, and links.
+You will learn how to use HTML Tags to structure your page, format basic text, and add links.
-You are given the a basic framework for a web page.
+You are given the a basic framework for a web page in the starter code.

+With the starter code prvided in mypage.html experiment by adding your own HTML tags and elements.

-Start slow and take a look at the links below for headings, paragraphs, and links.
+Start slowly and take a look at the links below for headings, paragraphs, and links.
 Try adding a few to the web page and then view your changes.

+{% spoiler "Directions to view web page" %}

+To view the web page type `http-server` in the terminal command line.
+Then click on the link that appears.

+There will be one more link to click view your webpage `mypage.html`

+{% endspoiler }

 #### Basic Tags To Start With